Study and working conditions

 Make sure your upper body is in a comfortable position: people are more likely to experience back, shoulder, neck and arm complaints than problems with their legs.
 If the desk is too high, you will need to raise the height of your chair, and support your feet with a footrest (if necessary, an improvised version).

-For more tips on working at a computer and working from home see the following links:
+More tips on working at a computer and working from home:

 For staff